-Before going to the operating theatre, you will be asked to take a bath or shower and change into a theatre gown.
+Before going to the operating theatre, you will be asked change into a theatre gown.
+We recommend you take a bathe or shower on the morning of your surgery prior to attending the ward.
 You must remove all makeup, nail varnish, jewellery (except wedding rings, which can be taped into place), dentures, hearing aids, contact lenses, wigs and scarves.
 Glasses, wigs, scarves, hearing aids and dentures can be removed when you arrive in theatre.